Subscribe from $5.99

 Of course, the most powerful endorsements of meditation come from educators themselves:

-I have been working with a sweet and lively student with non-verbal autism since Kindergarten.
+I have been working with a sweet and lively student with non-verbal autism since kindergarten.
 Our school began a Mindful Minute break midday where Tyler’s meditations would play over the PA system.
 My student looked forward to them every day.
 After a few weeks, he began speaking by parroting Tyler’s voice.
 This was a huge breakthrough in his development!
 It became a catalyst to better inform our approaches toward his education and engagement.

 —Steph S., Educational Assistant